 Please note that this purchase is a 1 Year license.
-License renew price will be 50% off for the 2nd year and after.
+About License renew.

 XABCD 5-point chart patterns are very common and popular in technical analysis, some of them have already been named, such as Gartley, Butterfly, Bat, Crab, Shark and Cypher.